llljinjinjin/ST_SHAP_code/README.md

 # ST_SHAP

-This is a PyTorch implementation of the ***ST-SHAP:A novel explainable attention network for EEG-based emotion recognition***.
+This is a PyTorch implementation of the ***ST-SHAP: A hierarchical and explainable attention network for emotional EEG representation learning and decoding***.
 # ST-SHAP： Architecture
 ![](https://github.com/llljinjinjin/ST_SHAP_code/blob/main/ST_SHAP.png)
 A schematic illustration of our proposed ST-SHAP method. (a) 3D spatial-temporal feature generation (b) Swin Transformer for emotional EEG classification (c) Explainability analysis based on SHAP.